37 Curious Disability Statistics That Concern All of Us

 - In Massachusetts, 98.3% of people with disabilities have health insurance.

-- Social security beneficiaries will witness an increase in monthly checks of 1.3% in 2021.
+- Social security beneficiaries were expected to see an increase in monthly checks of 1.3% in 2021.

 To find out more about people with special needs, what the most common disabilities are, and how medical marijuana and disability are connected, keep reading.